rocketacademy/marketing-website/src/pages/courses/bootcamp/index.md

     - reason: Part-time or Full-time
 overview:
   heading: Become a Software Engineer
-  subheading: Software Engineering Bootcamp is Rocket Academy's flagship career
+  subheading: Software Engineering Coding Bootcamp is Rocket Academy's flagship
-    conversion course, primarily taught in JavaScript and Python.
+    career conversion course, primarily taught in JavaScript and Python.
 On successful completion of the Bootcamp course, students can expect to be job-ready full-stack software engineers.
   sidebarlabel: Overview
   reasons:
     - image: /img/bootcamp-page/bootcamp-projects-icon.png